-This port provides 15-pin, analog RGB port.
+HƏMI HDMI out port HDMI out port can connect with Type A connector HDMI cable.
+External RGB monitor port This port provides 15-pin, analog RGB port.
 Please refer to the External RGB monitor port pin assignment section for information on external RGB monitor port pin assignment.
 This port allows you to connect an external RGB monitor to the computer.
-The cooling vents help the processor to avoid overheating.
-A security cable can be attached to this slot and then connected to a desk or other large object in order to deter theft of the computer.
+Cooling vents The cooling vents help the processor to avoid overheating. ⊕⊕⊕ DC IN 19V DC IN 19V jack The AC adaptor connects to this jack in order to power the computer and charge its internal batteries.
+Please note that you should only use the model of AC adaptor supplied with the computer at the time of purchase - using the wrong AC adaptor can cause damage to the computer.